IP-CAM/opencart-logstore_xapi/README.md

   - Readium Book Author
   - Readium Book Publisher

-#### 2) For each product with MORE THAN ONE ebook related to it, give the Readium Book Info attribute a value in the following format.
+#### 2) For each product WHICH IS NOT A PRODUCT IN AND OF ITSELF, give the `Readium Book Info` attribute a value in the following format.

 ```
 ID=35